 Studio photographers will appreciate that the Panasonic S1R (unlike the 200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The S1R is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 200D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 200D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 200D was succeeded by the Canon 250D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Canon 200D better than the Panasonic S1R or vice versa?
 The listing below highlights the relative strengths of the two models.